hikogui/hikogui/Documents/BinaryUnicodeData.md

 # Binary Unicode Data Format
-This is a data format that is read by the BinaryUnicodeData class and is formed from several Unicode ucd data files.
+This is a data format that is read by the UnicodeData class and is formed from several Unicode ucd data files.

-All fields are in little endian format.
+All integers are in little endian format.
+All messages are aligned to 64 bit.

+By merging fields inside 32 and 64 bit integer integers, we can compress the data by about 1/3.

 ## Header